 The Book of Ezra shows a keen interest in the temple as it continues from the end of 2 Chronicles.
-Unfortunately, the remnant that returned did not convey as strong a commitment to the covenant and temple as one would expect.
+Unfortunately, the returned remnant did not convey as strong a commitment to the covenant and temple as expected.
 Therefore, Ezra records the restoration of the temple under Zerubbabel (Ezra 1-6) and the restoration of the people to their covenant obligations under Ezra (Ezra 7-10) to encourage the remnant in true temple worship and covenant obedience.